The Kingdom of This World: Reactionary vs. revolutionary

 The Kingdom of This World has a deep focus on the nature of revolution, and the novel itself can be viewed as a reflection of Carpentier's ideological perspective towards revolutions.
 Carpentier tries to establish the idea that a distinction must be made between revolutions and reactions.
 While a revolution produces progress, a reaction does not.

 In the novel, the Afro-Caribbean slave population violently react to the oppressive regime imposed on them by the French colonials.
-The end result of this armed reaction is the emergence of a brutal regime in which the oppressed become the oppressors.
+The result of this armed reaction is the emergence of a brutal regime in which the oppressed become the oppressors.
 Sadly, the leaders of the newly produced regime fail to break the mold imposed by the French colonials.
 The ruling Afro-Caribbeans end up enslaving and oppressing their own kind and the resulting social situation is devoid of any progress.
 Carpentier's perspective on the Haitian revolution is revealed in the way that he portrays the cyclical nature of reactionary violence.